 Thimi is known as the "middle place" or Madhyapur due to its location between Kathmandu and Bhaktapur.

 The road to Thimi is along the highway to Bhaktapur so it's easy to reach on public transport.
-Coming back on a bus will mean flagging one down.
+Coming back on a bus will mean flagging one down outside the main gates to Thimi or onwards to Bhaktapur.

 There are several transportation methods to Thimi depending on your budget and schedule.

-By bus: there are no direct buses to Thimi but plenty to Bhaktapur departing from Ratna bus park in Kathmandu city every 15 minutes or so for 20 rupees (20 min).
-You will need to tell the bus conductor or driver that your want to get off at Thimi or Madhyapur (Mad-Hi-A-Poor
+By bus: there are no direct buses to Thimi but plenty to Bhaktapur departing from Ratna bus park in Kathmandu city every 15 minutes or so for 25 rupees (20 min).
+You will need to tell the bus conductor or driver that your want to get off at Thimi or Madhyapur (Mad-Hi-A-Poor).

 If you are coming from Bhaktapur simply do the same and ask to be dropped off at Thimi.